By David Joel Miller.

 6. Have you learned the technology of success?

 Success is rarely the result of some sudden stroke of luck.
 Some people do win the lottery but we have repeatedly seen winning does not produce happiness.
-There is a process or technology involved in moving from wishes to results.
+There is a process for technology, involved in moving from wishes to results.

 Learn the technology of success and practice it.
 Become good at reaching goals, small and large.
 More on the technology of success in a future post.